 So you’ve got a job interview.
 Congratulations!
 Whatever job you’ve applied for, phone interviews are a common part of the hiring process.
-Many employers or recruiters use phone interviews to narrow down their list of candidates – to figure out who they want to invite to the next stage of the hiring process – but what specifically are they looking for?
+Many employers or recruiters use phone interviews to narrow down their list of candidates and figure out who they want to invite to the next stage of the hiring process.
+But what specifically are they looking for?

 The pros and cons of phone interviews